Mokoto-K/une-ai-competition/readme.md

 all good, and if not... well oh well, the project is far from being 100% completed anyway and it currently is completely functional which is all that is needed.
 I made big design mistakes at the start that im paying for now, its ok, lessons learnt.

+#### 13th of January, 2025
+Busy day elsewhere, inside the project though, I made some small ground on the technical debt i've created in the main . py module in an attempt to just get a solution.
+It's slow going as I build a somewhat jenga construction of functions to get this baby to work.